kevweolomu/Kevwe_Olomu/README.md

 I am many things:
 - Doctoral Researcher
-- Data Enthusiast
+- Data and Technology Enthusiast
-- Full Stack Developer

 But most of all, a passionate and lifelong learner.